JuliaML/MLDatasets.jl/README.md

 #### CIFAR-100

 The [CIFAR-100](https://www.cs.toronto.edu/~kriz/cifar.html)
-dataset consists of 600 32x32 color images in 100 classes.
+dataset consists of 60000 32x32 color images in 100 classes.
 The 100 classes are grouped into 20 superclasses (fine and coarse labels).

+Take a look at the [sub-module](src/CIFAR100/README.md) for more information

 #### MNIST